-Belgium collects, in accordance with European Directive 2001/84/EC on the resale right for the benefit of the author of an original work of art, the artist's resale right for original works of art, in the name of the living artist and in the name of the heirs, up to 70 years after the creator's death.25 The royalty is payable by the vendor who is jointly and severally liable with the professional intermediary (gallery, auctioneer, art dealer) that brokered or carried out the sale.
+In accordance with European Directive 2001/84/EC on the resale right for the benefit of the author of an original work of art, Belgium enforces the artist's resale right for original works of art, in the name of the living artist and in the name of the heirs, up to 70 years after the creator's death.27 The royalty is payable by the vendor who is jointly and severally liable with the professional intermediary (gallery, auctioneer, art dealer) that brokered or carried out the sale.
 To qualify, the works of art must be executed by the artist himself or herself or be part of a series produced under the artist's supervision in limited edition.

-Exempted from the resale right are first resales of works up to €10,000 within three years of the acquisition from the artist.
+Exempt from the resale right is the first resale of works up to €10,000 within three years of acquisition from the artist.
 Private sales with no professional intermediary involved are excluded altogether.

 iii Economic rights

-Belgian copyright law has fully implemented all applicable European directives on copyright and neighbouring rights.
-This is reflected in the basic provision defining the scope of the artist's economic rights:27
+Belgian copyright law has implemented or is in the process of implementing all applicable European directives on copyright and neighbouring rights.
+This is reflected in the basic provision defining the scope of the artist's economic rights:29

 Only the author of a literary or artistic work has the right to reproduce or cause to be reproduced, in whole or in part, by any means or in any form, direct or indirect, temporary or permanent (reproduction right).